fandystar/ParkingLot-Node.js/README.md

-## Screenshots

-Please go to `screenshots/` folder to find screenshots of running **Parking Lot** console application.

 Open terminal and type the following:

-1. `cd parking_lot` : Navigates to the `parking_lot` root folder.
+Navigates to the root folder.

-2. `npm install` : Installs all the dependencies.
+1. `npm install` : Installs all the dependencies.

-3. `npm start` : Starts the console application in interactive mode.
+2. `npm start` : Starts the console application in interactive mode.

-4. `npm test` : Runs unit tests.
+3. `npm test` : Runs unit tests.

 Feel free to reach out to me via email.
-Shoot your doubts at [fandystar@gmail.com](mailto:fandyarayalin@gmail.com?Subject=ParkingLot).
+Shoot your doubts at [fandyarayalin@gmail.com](mailto:fandyarayalin@gmail.com?Subject=ParkingLot).

 > Glad to see you here! **Show some ❤️ by starring [this](https://github.com/fandystar/ParkingLot-NodeJs/) repository.**